ConvertAPI/docs/blog/image-to-pdf-python.md

 This conversion accepts a list of files and produces a single PDF output.
 In order to achieve all the performance benefits, you might want to check the [workflows](https://www.convertapi.com/doc/workflows).

-Using this simple to use, yet powerful conversion service you can convert your files to 200+ file formats.
+Using this simple to use, yet powerful conversion service you can convert your files to 200+ file formats!